-Many drivers are overworked, fatigued or in a hurry to meet deadlines imposed on them by their employers and this causes them to take risks or act recklessly.
-When this occurs, the driver and his or her employer should both be placed under investigation to determine whether the problem extends past the driver's personal decisions and is a symptom of poor policy decisions and willful violation of safety protocol.
+Many drivers are overworked, exhausted, or in a hurry to meet deadlines imposed on them by their employers, and this causes them to take risks or act recklessly.
+When this occurs, the driver and their employer should be placed under investigation to determine whether the problem extends past the driver's personal decisions and is a symptom of poor policy decisions and willful violation of safety protocol.

 In 2018, the Illinois Department of Transportation identified 1,678 trucking accidents within the city limits of Champaign, Illinois, resulting in three deaths and 506 injuries.
 By far, rear-end collisions (464), and vehicle turning accidents (404) topped the leading factors in crashes.